 Older adult population in greater Kansas area is expected to double, growing by 233,000 between 2010 and 2030, and the older adult workforce will nearly double.

-104 is an age-friendly collaborative of the Mid-America Regional Council, supported by the Pfizer Foundation and in partnership with Grantmakers In Aging.
+2015 KC Communities for All Ages Plan is an age-friendly collaborative of the Mid-America Regional Council, supported by the Pfizer Foundation and in partnership with Grantmakers In Aging.
 The plan emphasizes civic participation and employment of older adults, highlighting the goal of "providing opportunities for all residents to be involved and keep all residents informed of city affairs and of employment and volunteer opportunities."
-105